 We always aim to break down our costs into manageable chunks and where possible will provide you with a fixed fee for each stage of the process.
 The stages are usually as follows:-

 We meet with you to advise on defending any claim that you face.
-This stage also involves drafting the ET1 and details of your response to the claim and arranging for them to be filed at the Employment Tribunal.
-Thereafter advising you on Case Management Orders and any other correspondence from the Tribunal.
+This stage also involves drafting the ET1 and details of your response to the claim and arranging for them to be filed at the Tribunal.
+Thereafter advising you on Case Management Orders and any other correspondence from the Employment Tribunals.

 The Tribunal may arrange for a preliminary hearing on certain issues which need to be clarified.
 This is likely to need our involvement in preparing for the preliminary hearing and attending.